erikw/tmux-powerline/README.md

 	source ~/path/to/tmux-colors-solarized/tmuxcolors.conf

 Now edit the two scripts to suit you needs.
-The addins can be move around and does not needs to be in the order (or same file) as they are now.
-It should be quite easy to add you own addins.
+The segments can be move around and does not needs to be in the order (or same file) as they are now.
+It should be quite easy to add you own segments.

 	$$EDITOR ~/path/to/tmux-powerline/status-left.sh
 	$$EDITOR ~/path/to/tmux-powerline/status-right.sh